mvanderkamp/westures/readme.md

 	* default: 300
 * `options.numInputs` *optional* - The number of inputs to trigger the tap event.
 	* default: 1
-* `options.moveTolerance` *optional* - A tolerance value which allows the user to move their finger about a radius measured in pixels.
+* `options.tolerance` *optional* - A tolerance value which allows the user to move their finger about a radius measured in pixels.
 This allows the Tap gesture to be triggered more easily since a User might move their finger slightly during a tap event.
 	* default: 10

 #### Example